crashoverride777/swifty-ads/README.md

 - Step 1:

-Copy the follwing swift files into your project.
+Copy the Ads into your project.
 This should include the files

 ```swift
 AdsDelegate.swift